lrynek/design-patterns/sfcasts/command_coding.md

 # Adding Actions to the Game - Chapter 3

-The game development department has asked us to make the game more fun and interactive.
+The game development department asked for a new feature "make the game more interactive".
-Instead of running the match automatically, they want the player to be able to choose what action to perform at the start of each turn.
-Right now, the only action our game supports is **attack**, so we'll also implement a couple more. **Heal** and **surrender**.
+Instead of running battles automatically, they want the player to be able to choose what action to perform at the start of the turn.
+Right now, our game only supports the **attack** action, so to make it more real we'll **also** add a couple more actions.
+**Heal** and **Surrender** action.

-This is a great opportunity to put into practice the Command Pattern.
-We'll use it to encapsulate the logic of actions into their own class.
+This is a great **opportunity** to put the command pattern in action!

-We'll start by refactoring the attack logic into a command.
+## Applying the Command Pattern

-The first step is to identify the code that needs to change.
+The first step is to identify the code that needs to change and encapsulate it into its own command class.
 Open up the `GameApplication` class and go to the `play()` method.
 Inside the `while` loop there's a comment telling us where the player's turn starts.
 Select the code right before checking if the player won and cut it, and since we're already here let's write the code we know we need.
 We know that we want to